yogthos/cheatsheets/ffmpeg.md

 reduce size

 CRF parameter sets the quality and influences the file size.
-Lower values mean higher quality, and typical values are from 18 to 28.
+Lower values mean higher quality, and typical values are from 18 to 28 (higher means more compression).
 The default is 23.
 CRF 18 is well known for producing a (arguably) "visually lossless" result:

     ffmpeg -i input.avi -c:v libx264 -crf 18 -preset veryslow -c:a copy out.mp4